husayt/josediazgonzalez.com/_posts/2010-01-10-clean-up-your-model-data-with-purifiable-behavior.markdown

     - licensing
     - cakephp 1.3
   layout: post
+  description: Sanitizing saved data when rendering the view is stupid, and it should be done when creating/updating records.
 ---

 Someone on #cakephp had an issue with PHP timing out.
 Normally, I'd say it was just bad coding, but it's probably just a bad practice on their part.
 The issue they had is with HTML Purifier.